jaclu/tmux-packet-loss/README.md

 ### Quick turnaround

 History of 30 seconds.
-Focuses on current state.
-Due to the weighting of results, a given loss report will quickly decrease as it gets further back in the history.
-High alert & crit levels increases likelihood the warning will shrink below the alert levels as it ages.
-Further focusing attention to current situation.
+Focuses on the current state.
+Due to the weighting of results, a given loss report will quickly decrease as it gets further back in history.
+High alert & crit levels increase the likelihood the warning will shrink below the alert levels as it ages.
+Further focusing attention on the current situation.

 ```
 set -g @packet-loss-ping_count "6"